EasonXiao-888/GrootVL/README.md

 ---
 ## ⛲ Efficient Implementation for Multi-Modality
-we utilize a dynamic programming procedure to accelerate the inference and training processes which results in linear complexity $O(L)$ instead of $O(L^2)$.
+We utilize a dynamic programming procedure to accelerate the inference and training processes which results in linear complexity $O(L)$ instead of $O(L^2)$.
 <p align="center">
  <img src="assets/vis_tree_scanning.png" width="80%">
 </p>